davidtassignon/StockX_Sneakers_Project/README.md

 * Proposing candidate based on hot features, I'm not able to give a predicted ROI.
 ### Further Deployment
 * There is an idea of implementing the Random Forest Regressor model in some sort of user-friendly web application for people to use.
 Nevertheless, this is something I still need to explore.

+Thank you for reading this readme, feel free to reach out if you have any questions.